 A life care plan helps families respond to the challenges presented by the chronic illness or disability of an elderly loved one.
 It is a planning process that changes over time as circumstances change.
 An effective life care plan should provide a road map that allows you to achieve your quality of life, care, and long-term care financing goals.

 A life care plan defines, organizes, prioritizes, and mobilizes all aspects of an elder’s care.
 In order to develop a successful life care plan, you and your family must have an understanding of your:

 You will also need to be knowledgeable about community resources, public benefits, and eligibility for these resources, and be able to identify and develop alternatives for care that are consistent with the needs of the patient as well as the family.

 The Attorney’s Role in a Life Care Plan

 An attorney can successfully customize your life care plan to fit your needs and desires by helping you answer some of the following questions:

 Your concerns, circumstances, and the various factors will shape your decisions as you formulate a life care plan for yourself or your family.
-If you need help creating a plan tailored to your needs, contact a business lawyer at O’Keeffe O’Brien Lyson Foss online, or call 701-235-8000 or 877-235-8002 (toll-free) today.
+If you need help creating a plan tailored to your needs, contact a business lawyer at O’Keeffe O’Brien Lyson Attorneys online, or call 701-235-8000 or 877-235-8002 (toll-free) today.